pauljickling/notes/python/basics.md

 Dicts use bracket notation for recalling them (dot notation is reserved for object instances defined via classes).

-Tuples are common in many programming languages, but they are not present in Javascript.
+Tuples are common in many programming languages, but they are not present in JavaScript.
 A tuple is an immutable list.
 They are expressed this way:

 `x = (1, 2, 3)`